Routine-App/Routine/README.md

 This awesome tool allows developers to graphically create a new project, live monitor app performance, add templates to project, and more.
 This is a pretty big deal, as getting familiar with this tool can make spinning up and maintaining any type of application.

+#  What problem does this solve?

+<q>I created Routine because I made lots of projects in javascript and php , I realized I was doing the same set up work every time and so with Routine I can configure a basic file with .yml extension and upload it as template so I can use it the next time.</q>

 ## Screenshots

 <table border="0">